 Most of our students live in shared flats in our local area: Newtown, Berhampore, Mount Cook, and Vogeltown.
 There is some availability in The Cube, a Massey University hostel.

 For information on the Cube Hall, please see this page

 For information on how to apply for the Cube Hall, please visit this page

 Due to the high demand for accommodation in Wellington, applications for Halls of Residence open early.
 To secure your accommodation at the Cube Hall, apply via the Gateway and upon receiving an offer of place, pay the deposit and fees to secure your room.
-In the event that your application for Toi Whakaari isn’t successful or your plans change, you can request to withdraw from the Halls by November 28th 2021 and receive a full refund minus the $100 processing fee.
+In the event that your application for Toi Whakaari isn’t successful or your plans change, you can usually request to withdraw from the Halls by he end of November and receive a full refund minus the $100 processing fee.